Smeyk/Smeyk/README.md

 1. Internet store on React.
-Entire details are working, except the final payment.
+The entire details are working, except for the final payment.

 https://apple-orchard.netlify.app/